etcimon/libwasm/README.md

 ## Hot module reloading

-The spa framework in Spasm has basic support for hot module reloading.
+The spa framework in libwasm has basic support for hot module reloading.
 Style changes are reloaded correctly as well as basic attributes (`@prop`, `@attr`, `@visible`, etc.) Anything more complex (like lists/arrays) will just revert to their init state.

 ### Enabling hmr for new projects

-Make sure you use spasm `v0.2.0-beta.6` and add the following to your `dub.sdl`:
+Make sure you use libwasm `v0.2.0-beta.6` and add the following to your `dub.sdl`:

 ```
 configuration "hmr" {